 The term can be sometimes confused with a software license management solution which sometimes refers to a tool used by a licensee of different software applications to keep track of the software licenses they have purchased from different software vendors, for audit purposes.
-Learn more here.
+Learn more about license management here.

 The industry has done a poor job at distinguishing clearly between the two types of solutions – when thinking about it, it is easiest to think about it from either the perspective of the software vendor selling an application or the customer buying the application.

 The aim of this article is to define what software licensing solutions are and what they should be able to do in the 2020s.
 We'll first look at what licensing solutions are used for and then compare traditional solutions to more modern ones.

 A software licensing solution allows an independent software vendor (ISV) to license the application it has created to a customer on specific business terms and the software licensing solution is used to ensure that the application can then only be used by the customer on those specific license terms.

 - For example, if a customer has purchased a license for 30 days access to a web based application for one person, the software licensing solution is used by the vendor to ensure that only this person can access the application for that specific period of time.
 It then ensures that after the 30 days finish, access to the application is no longer granted.